 For information about purchasing beverages using coupons or food stamps, see Tax Bulletin Coupons and Food Stamps (TB-ST-140).

 Purchases for resale

-Most taxable beverages may be purchased for resale without payment of tax provided the purchaser gives the seller a properly completed Form ST-120, Resale Certificate.
+Taxable beverages may be purchased for resale without payment of tax provided the purchaser gives the seller a properly completed Form ST-120, Resale Certificate.
 The purchaser will collect tax when the beverage is resold at retail.
 If a purchaser does pay sales tax on a purchase, it may later take a credit on its sales tax return.
 See Tax Bulletin Sales Tax Credits (TB-ST-810).

 An exempt beverage may be purchased without payment of tax even if the purchaser will later resell it in a taxable manner.
 For example, a restaurant may purchase exempt beverages without tax at a food store and resell the beverages as part of a taxable meal, without giving the seller a resale or other exemption certificate.
 However, the restaurant must collect tax when it sells the beverage at the restaurant.